a3r0id/discord-twitter-webhook/README.md

 - Add the screen name/s of the author/s that you want to follow to the array. (usernames_to_watch)

-- Add your Discord Webhook/s' url/s to the last array. (webhook_urls)
+- Add the url/s of your Discord Webhook/s to the last array. (webhook_urls)

 #### Config.json Example: